The Privacy Proxy for Claude Code.

 See what leaves your machine.

-85+ types.
+111 rules.
 Compiled in.
 Zero configuration.

 If it shouldn't leave your network, Tigermole catches it.
 Rules written in Rust, compiled into the binary.
 No remote updates, no telemetry.